The audiobook reading order

 FAQ

-What is the correct order of The Hitchhiker’s Guide books?
+What is the correct order of the Hitchhiker’s Guide books for audiobooks?

-The standard order is The Hitchhiker’s Guide to the Galaxy, The Restaurant at the End of the Universe, Life, the Universe and Everything, So Long, and Thanks for All the Fish, and Mostly Harmless.
+The core order is: The Hitchhiker’s Guide to the Galaxy, The Restaurant at the End of the Universe, Life, the Universe and Everything, So Long, and Thanks for All the Fish, and Mostly Harmless.

-Do I need to watch the movie or TV series first?
+Do I need to watch the movie or TV version first?

-No. The books are the main path.
-Watch the adaptations after Book 1 if you want a comparison.
+No. The books are the main path, and the adaptations can wait until after Book 1.